-he Palestinian people in the West Bank may govern themselves according to iples, direct free and general political e held for the Council under agreed international observation, while the e will ensure public order.
+1. In order that the Palestinian people in the West Bank and Gaza Strip may govern themselves according to democratic principles, direct free and general political elections, will be held for the Council under agreed supervision and international observation, while the Palestinian police will ensure public order.

-will be concluded on the exact mode f the elections in accordance with the as Annex I, with the goal of holding later than nine months after the entry Declaration of Principles.
+2. An agreement will be concluded on the exact mode and conditions of the elections in accordance with the protocol attached as Annex I, with the goal of holding the elections not later than nine months after the entry into force of this Declaration of Principles.